Have you discovered Lotte Reiniger?

 She is a German filmmaker and a pioneer in early animation.
 She directed the first animated feature film, Prince Achmed, released in 1926 in Germany and first shown in 1931 in the US.
 That’s years before Disney’s Snow White, which came out in 1938.

-Reiniger used a combination of shadow-puppets and a stop-motion technique to create dozens of short animated film in addition to Prince Achmed.
+Reiniger used a combination of shadow puppets and a stop-motion technique to create dozens of short animated films in addition to Prince Achmed.
 Most of her animations are based on fairy tales or folk tales from around the world, rather than original stories, but she felt very strongly about retelling these old stories and sharing them with new generations.
-As a child she had a talent for papercutting and a love of the theater that helped her develop as an artist.
-Her unique art style caught the attention of German filmmaker, Carl Wegner, who insisted her silhouettes needed movement.
+As a child, she had a talent for papercutting and a love of the theater that helped her develop as an artist.
+Her unique art style caught the attention of German filmmaker Carl Wegener, who insisted her silhouettes needed movement.
 He was instrumental in getting her established as a filmmaker.
 (1)

 A whimsical style permeates Lotte Reingier’s animations.
 Her shadow figures dance across bright backgrounds.
 They bend and turn with fanciful and stunning lifelike motions.

 What I love about Reiniger’s designs is how stylish they are.
-They aren’t blocky, or clumsy.
+They aren’t blocky or clumsy.
 You can see the fingers and toes.
-The the net has weight to it.
-Papageno’s mohawk and skirt actually look feathery and birdlike, despite the fact those pieces don’t move.
+The net has weight to it.
+Papageno’s mohawk and skirt actually look feathery and birdlike, despite the fact that those pieces don’t move.

 You can watch the film for yourself on YouTube here.
 It’s about ten minutes long.
 There aren’t many official ways to see her animations.

 I haven’t experimented much with papercutting, but I’m certainly interested.
-Mostly I’m drawn to bright colors.
-So, Reiniger’s bright neon backgrounds contrasting with the silhouette just sings to me.
-If I ever do create an animation I’ll probably imitate her.
+Mostly, I’m drawn to bright colors.
+So, Reiniger’s bright neon backgrounds, contrasting with the silhouette, just sing to me.
+If I ever do create an animation, I’ll probably imitate her.
 I made a few paper collages years ago.
 I’ll share them with you.
 My favorites are the ones that tell a story.
-One largest one I couldn’t even stay within the paper.
+One largest ones I couldn’t even stay within the paper.

 Sources: